Home l Contact us l Links l RESOURCES l Trade Enquiries l T&C's l DOWNLOADS l articlesRemovals to Germany | Moving House to Germany

 Munich

-Famed for its month long Oktoberfest, Munich is a must see for anyone who loves their beer, but there’s more to the city than a few pints of lager.
-There are vast museums and art galleries of the highest standards and there are many beautiful churches too.
+Famed for its month long Oktoberfest, Munich is a must see for anyone who loves their beer, but there's more to the city than a few pints of lager.
+There are vast museums and art galleries of the highest standard and there are many beautiful churches too.
 Munich has its orchestras, ensembles, its opera houses and theatres and it is a popular stop off for major musical artistes.
 It is the entertainment hub of southeast Germany.

 Removals to Munich – click here for a detailed quote.